How to actually apply for UROP

-- Past surveys of UROP participants shows that on average students approach between 3-4 academic staff before securing a placement.
+- Past surveys of UROP participants shows that on average students (who eventually obtain a UROP) approach between 3-4 academic staff before securing a research experience.

 - Senior members of College, Faculty and Departmental administrations often, for one reason or another, do not wish to be approached.
 A list can be viewed here.

 Our advice is to start off contacting one potential supervisor at a time, so that you can evaluate how well your style of approach is received, although you may well decide to approach a further member of staff before receiving a response from someone else.

 Keep it relevant

 What you are seeking is a positive response and further interaction.